AckerlyXu/heima/includes/backup-create-vault.md

     ![Creating Vault status](./media/backup-create-vault/backupvaultstatus1.png)

 ### Azure Backup - Storage Redundancy Options

+>[!IMPORTANT]
->[AZURE.IMPORTANT] The best time to identify your storage redundancy option is right after vault creation, and before any machines are registered to the vault.
+> The best time to identify your storage redundancy option is right after vault creation, and before any machines are registered to the vault.
 Once an item has been registered to the vault, the storage redundancy option is locked and cannot be modified.

 Your business needs should determine the storage redundancy of the Azure Backup backend storage.
 If you are using Azure as a primary backup storage endpoint (e.g. you are backing up to Azure from a Windows Server), you should consider picking (the default) Geo-Redundant storage option.
 This is seen under the **Configure** option of your Backup vault.